AdobeDocs/experience-cloud.en/help/mobile-android-implementation/launch-install-the-mobile-sdk.md

 * Obtain the installation instructions for your mobile Launch property
 * Understand the difference between a Development, Staging, and Production environment
 * Update your `build.gradle` file to add the Mobile SDK
-* Import the Mobile SDK into your AppDelegate file
+* Import the Mobile SDK into your app
 * Verify that the SDK has been implemented successfully

 ## Get the Installation Instructions

-The Installation Instructions for mobile Launch properties are a collection of code snippets that you either run in your Terminal or add to specific locations in your mobile app.
+The Installation Instructions for mobile Launch properties are a collection of code snippets that you add to specific locations in your mobile app.

 Click on the `Environments` tab in the top navigation to go to the environments page.
 Note that Development, Staging, and Production environments have been pre-created for you.
 These correspond to the typical environments in the code development and release process.
 Code is first written by a developer in a Development environment.
 When they have completed their work, they send it to a Staging environment for QA and other teams to review.
 Once the QA and other teams are satisfied, the code is then published to the Production environment, which is the public-facing environment  which your visitors experience when they download your app.